Young Entrepreneur Elevator-Pitch

 YEEPTM Competitors should seek an adult sponsor, as soon as possible, and begin researching, developing, and practicing their “Elevator Pitch.”
 The adult sponsor must be at least 18 years of age.
 Participants may not self-sponsor.

-Competitors must be a resident of the designated County and 20 years of age or under.
+Competitors must be a resident of the designated County/City and 20 years of age or under.

 Competitors should be creative and innovative in promoting their hypothetical products and services in an effort to gain support within their communities (markets) and solicit votes.